Things To Do In Dubai

 The waterfront will witness astounding growth in the coming years, with 80,000 square meters of space planned for entertainment and housing.

 The canal looks stunning at night.
-The streetlights along the canal are powered by solar panels, which charge up the batteries during daylight hours.
-All of these lamp posts have charging stations and wifi.
-There are a few bridges to walk across; one looks like the Golden Gate Bridge in San Fransisco.
+The streetlights along the canal are powered by solar panels, which charge the batteries during daylight hours.
+All of these lamp posts have charging stations and Wi-Fi.
+There are a few bridges to walk across; one looks like the Golden Gate Bridge in San Francisco.

 The water canal has excellent accessibility due to its proximity to the metro.
 This place is best visited in the evening.

 Like almost all the other superlatives, the largest mall in the UAE is in Dubai.
-Located at the foot of Burj Khalifa and spanning over an area equal to fifty soccer fields, Dubai Mall nearly qualifies as a city in and of itself.
-The mall gathers more visitors yearly than Los Angeles or Newyork does.
+Located at the foot of Burj Khalifa and spanning an area equal to fifty soccer fields, Dubai Mall nearly qualifies as a city in and of itself.
+The mall gathers more visitors yearly than Los Angeles or New York does.

 All the crazy things inside the mall are like a real dinosaur skeleton.
 If you want to, you can spend a year and a half browsing around those hundreds of stores.